grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react.md

 id: migrate-angularjs-to-react
 title: Migrate from AngularJS to React
 sidebar_position: 3
-keywords: [grafana, plugins, angular, react, migration, migrate]
-description: "How to migrate a Grafana plugin from AngularJS to React."
+description: How to migrate a Grafana plugin from AngularJS to React.
+keywords:
+  - grafana
+  - plugins
+  - plugin
+  - React
+  - ReactJS
+  - Angular
+  - migration
 ---

 # Migrate from AngularJS to React